Helping otherwise successful professionals "get unstuck"

 A quick answer: listen well, especially for shared purpose across groups.
 When you have the opportunity to guide the conversation towards those overarching goals, and away from divisive gossip, do so--not by making people wrong, just by what you demonstrate in your focus.
 Build trust by being impeccable in your word, and showing openness and vulnerability and willingness to take good risks...Read more

 Hmm.
 Personal favorites on systematic ways to see the forest would be Michael Porter's Competitive Strategy...and from a career perspective, Stephen Cope's The Great Work of Your Life.
-There's also a book, Seeing the Big Picture, on Amazon that purports to solve exactly this problem...I've not read it, but it's got good...Read more
+There's also a book, Seeing the Big Picture, on Amazon that purports to solve exactly this problem...I've not read it, but it's got good reviews:...Read more

 That depends.
 [Can you tell I was a consultant for 35 years? :) ]